athirahgit-02/bellabeat-user-behavioral-analysis/README.md

 ### View the interactive dashboard here [![Bellabeat Dashboard](./visuals/bellabeat_dashboard.png)](https://datastudio.google.com/reporting/7293fea3-546d-42a9-98e6-ead61a90cf50)

+*Click the dashboard image above to explore the interactive version in Data Studio.*

 ## 6. Act phase

 Based on the analysis of user behavior trends, I have developed the following data-driven recommendations for the Bellabeat marketing and product teams: